 For 30+ years I've been a language teacher, mostly of English and Spanish (my mother tongues) but occasionally also of French, German, or even Japanese, languages in which I'm proficient.

 I'm learning Italian (intermediate level), Russian and Korean (basic), and I've dabbled a bit in Chinese, Polish, and Arabic (beginner).

 I love cycling!
-I've biked through China, Puerto Rico, Cuba, Japan, and since 2011 through Spain, Morocco, Portugal, France, Belgium, Germany, Switzerland, Italy, Tunis, Sicily, Italy again, Slovenia, Croatia, Austria, Slovenia again, the Czech Republic, Poland, and Slovakia, Hungary, Serbia, and now Bosnia and Herzegovina.
+I've biked through China, Puerto Rico, Cuba, Japan, and since 2011 through Spain, Morocco, Portugal, France, Belgium, Germany, Switzerland, Italy, Tunis, Sicily, Italy again, Slovenia, Croatia, Austria, Slovenia again, the Czech Republic, Poland, and Slovakia, Hungary, Serbia, Bosnia and Herzegovina, Montenegro, and now Albania.